-Many of the Dar Expats visit us at Kipepeo either for a drink and meal at the beach or for a quick overnight from Dar Es Salaam.
+Many of the Dar es Salaam expats visit us at Kipepeo either for a drink and meal at the beach or for a quick overnight from Dar es Salaam.
 There are many other destinations that are perfect for Dar expat weekends and holidays away.

 Our main recommendation is Mikumi National Park